niksaderek/Glovo---Delivery-Time-Optimization/README.md

 # Glovo — Delivery Time Optimization

-**Glovo's target: 85% of food orders delivered within 45 minutes.
-Over seven days of operations, it hit 73.47%.**
+**Glovo promised fast delivery.
+The data showed a different story.
+Glovo aimed for 85% of deliveries within 45 minutes—but achieved only 73.47%.**

 Roughly one in four customers waited longer than the company's target, creating a measurable impact on customer satisfaction and operational efficiency.